szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 1. Write a `for` loop that prints all even numbers from 0 to 100 to the console.

-2. The library program currently requires the user to enter exact punctuation and capitalization of a book title.
+2. The library program is very case sensitive, requiring the user to enter exact punctuation and capitalization of a book title.
 This is not a very robust search.
-Try improving the program using the [toLowerCase method](https://www.w3schools.com/jsref/jsref_tolowercase.asp) to make the search parameters case insensitive. _Hint: You will want to perform the toLowerCase method both on the user's response and the book titles in the library._
+Try improving the program using the [toLowerCase method](https://www.w3schools.com/jsref/jsref_tolowercase.asp), which converts all the letters of a string to lowercase, to make the search parameters case insensitive. _Hint: To match the two terms, you will want to perform the `toLowerCase` method both on the user's response as well as on each book title in the library.
+Try storing these results in a new variable!_

 ## Key Terms